-Looking to publish in Journal Of Medical Internet Research?
+Looking to publish in Journal of Medical Internet Research?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowThe Journal of Medical Internet Research (JMIR) is the pioneer open access eHealth journal and the flagship journal of JMIR Publications.
 It focuses on emerging technologies, medical devices, apps, engineering, telehealth, and informatics applications for patient education, prevention, population health, and clinical care, and publishes original research, viewpoints, and reviews.

-Looking to publish in Journal Of Medical Internet Research?
+Looking to publish in Journal of Medical Internet Research?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite NowSubmission Instructions

-Journal Of Medical Internet Research accepts the following article types.
+Journal of Medical Internet Research accepts the following article types.
 Click on an article type to view submission instructions.

 Original Papers